 Wise Wonders is a new children’s museum in Billings that has a STEM focus.
 They provide countless interactive exhibits involving science, technology, engineering and math.
 From blocks to pulleys to patterns, children learn while they play here.

-Children of all ages can learn through play at Bozeman Children’s Museum and STEAM Lab!
+Children of all ages can learn through play at Montana Science Center!
 This exciting and inventive space features a toddler area, a high-tech learning lab, hands-on science displays, circuit studio, Explore Montana play space and a scientific “playground for the mind.”
 With an EBT card, your family can visit for free!